Meet the Coaches

 Rick is a long-time executive coach to the Wharton School at the University of Pennsylvania, where he coaches in the MBA, EMBA, and Advanced Management programs.
 He also serves as a coach to the McColl School of Business at Queens University in Charlotte, NC.
 Prior to becoming an executive coach, Rick worked for 15 years as a senior consultant to PricewaterhouseCoopers Consulting and IBM.
 Earlier work experience includes sales experience with AT&T and eight years as a print and broadcast journalist and commentator.

 Richard holds a BA from the College of William and Mary and an MA from Georgetown University, and is a graduate of the Georgetown Institute of Transformational Leadership.
 He is an International Coaching Federation- and Hogan Assessment-certified coach, and is also certified in the CCL Suite of Leadership Assessments and the MBTI, FIRO-B, and EQI Assessments.
 Richard is contributing author to Chief Learning Officer Magazine, HR Executive, and numerous other publications.

-Prior to becoming a coach, Megan was a consultant in executive search and spent a combined 15 years working with two global, retained executive search firms.
-With wide-ranging experience in both the executive search and commercial real estate industries, Megan has served a variety of clients in their transformation and talent needs and has successfully placed senior-level executives in both publicly-held and privately-owned companies.
-She began her career in commercial real estate and advertising sales.
+Prior to becoming a coach, Megan spent 14 years in executive search, working with two global, retained executive search firms.
+Megan has served hundreds of clients in their transformation and talent needs and has successfully placed senior-level executives in publicly-held and privately-owned companies.

-Megan is currently receiving her Coach Certification from the Hudson Institute and is a certified Predictive Index practitioner.
-She graduated from the University of California at Santa Barbara with a BA in Communication.
+Megan is currently receiving her Coach Certification from The Hudson Institute in Santa Barbara and is certified in Predictive Index.
+She holds a BA in Communications from the University of California at Santa Barbara.